ahnngo/Anh-Ngo-Portfolio/README.md

 ### [LinkedIn](https://www.linkedin.com/in/ahnngo/) - Email: ngoa@berea.edu - Berea College, KY 40404
 *A passionate Data Science student.
-Proficient in Python (NumPy, Pandas, Matplotlib, Seaborn, Sklearn, etc), and SQL.
+Proficient in Python (NumPy, Pandas, Matplotlib, Seaborn, Sklearn, TensorFlow, Tensorboard, Spark, etc), and SQL.
 Comfortable with Machine Learning.
 Mathematically amazing and familiar with Economics concepts.
 Actively looking for internship opportunities.*

 # Project 1: [Predict Students' Dropout and Academic Success](https://github.com/ahnngo/Predict-students-dropout-and-academic-success)
 * Created a tool to estimate the risk of dropout and failure based on academic path, demographics, and social-economic factors, helping to provide more accurate help to students by deploying multiple machine learning classification methods and deep learning